Laminations with transverse measures in ordered abelian semigroups: Measures.

 \section{Measures.}

-In this section we will assume that $\LB$ is some ordered abelian semigroup with at least the lub property, and also with the summability property.
-(When dealing with probability measures later, we can dispense with the summability property.)

-\begin{defn} Suppose $\LB$ is an ordered abelian semigroup with the least upper bound and summability properties.
-Let $(X,\Sigma)$ be a measure space with $\sigma$-algebra $\Sigma$.
-An {\it $\LB$-measure} $\nu$ assigns an element $\nu(E)$ of $\LB$ to each measurable set $E\in \Sigma$ such that:
+In this section we will assume that $\LB$ is some ordered abelian semigroup.
+Often $\LB$ will have the least upper bound property. \begin{defn} Suppose $\LB$ is an ordered abelian semigroup.
+Let $(X,\Sigma)$ be a measurable space with $\sigma$-algebra $\Sigma$.
+An {\it $\LB$-measure} $\mu$ assigns an element $\mu(E)$ of $\LB$ to each measurable set $E$ such that the following {\it measure axioms} hold :

-(i) $\nu(\emptyset)=0$,
+(i) $\mu(\emptyset)=0$,